 Some symptoms including dizziness, nausea, chest pain, shortness of breath, upper back, arm, or jaw pain, or intense pressure in the chest can be indicative of a much more serious condition including a heart attack and require immediate medical attention.

 Even though heart palpitations are typically benign, you should check with your doctor to make sure that this is the case for you.
 You should also visit your doctor if your palpitations change in frequency or the sensation changes.

 There are several things that your doctor will want to know in order to decide which tests are necessary to make a correct diagnosis.
 If you are able to do so, you should keep track of how long your episodes of heart palpitations last, how often they occur, when you first experienced them, and if there are any specific behaviors that may trigger these palpitations.

-Your doctor will also need to know about any changes in your diet or lifestyle, especially those that cause stress or anxiety, involve new medications, or an intake of drugs like nicotine, caffeine, or alcohol.
+Your doctor will also need to know about any changes in your diet or lifestyle, especially those that cause stress or anxiety.

 It is also important to make sure that your doctor has access to any potentially related health information like your history of heart health, and any other symptoms that you may have experienced with the palpitations, like shortness of breath, chest pain, nausea, or faintness.